SnoopLawg/PyAutoRaid/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Download the newest release of DailyQuests.exe.
+Download the newest release of DailyQuests.exe and PyautoRaid.exe.
 It was created with "Windows Task Scheduler" in mind.
 You can click the app manually and it will run through and  Collect your rewards like gems and upgrade in the sparring pit, and fight some battles in classicand campaign.
-The purpose though is for the app to run on its own, so "Windows Task Scheduler" is pre-built in Windows and can run your downloaded DailyQuests.exe file every so often if you please.
+The purpose though is for the app to run on its own, so "Windows Task Scheduler" is pre-built in Windows and can run your downloaded exe file every so often if you please.

 ### Prerequisites